-In casual American English, "I trying to improve my fluency by speaking with native speakers" sounds like "ahy TRAHY-uhng tuh uhm-PROOV mahy FLOO-uhn-see bahy SPEE-kuhng wihth NAY-duhv SPEE-kerz".
-Several things happen here, and the headline one is the Flap T: the T between vowels turns into a quick D-like flap.
+Americans pronounce "I trying to improve my fluency by speaking with native speakers" as "ahy TRAHY-uhng tuh uhm-PROOV mahy FLOO-uhn-see bahy SPEE-kuhng wihth NAY-duhv SPEE-kerz" in casual speech.
+Several things bend the textbook pronunciation.
+The headline is the Flap T — the T between vowels turns into a quick D-like flap.
+It lands on native, a hallmark of natural-sounding American speech.
 Keep stressed words long, unstressed words short, and link the consonants forward into the vowels.

 Now you try.